-7.5 Mobile bandwidth
+6.5 Mobile bandwidth

-Current public mobile telecoms infrastructure in Australia only allows quite small amounts of information to be quickly downloaded (unless at horrendous cost), whereas if a higher bandwidth were available to the user it would allow for the rapid download of large amounts of information - say for instance digital map data or wayfinding instructions for the current location (see Ch 6.7).
+Current public mobile telecoms infrastructure in Australia only allows quite small amounts of information to be quickly downloaded (unless at horrendous cost), whereas if a higher bandwidth were available to the user it would allow for the rapid download of large amounts of information - say for instance digital map data or wayfinding instructions for the current location (see #5.7).

-7.6 Tactual / Tactile Feedback; Smart Clothing; Wearable PCs
+6.6 Tactual / Tactile Feedback; Smart Clothing; Wearable PCs

-Through research aimed at enhancing visualisation and incorporating Virtual Reality, mechanisms for receiving feedback from sensors and generating information for computers, etc. are becoming much more widely available, and at lower cost.
-Wire and wireless devices such as glove-based receivers which can receive and provide multiple stimuli to the individual fingers, or to the hand as a whole by flexing or moving, are becoming much more commonly available and discreet. (see DataGlove http://www.5dt.com/products/pdataglove16.html ).
+Through research aimed at enhancing visualisation and incorporating Virtual Reality, a number of mechanisms for receiving feedback from sensors and generating information for computers, etc. although once considered specialised, devices are becoming much more widely available, and at somewhat lower cost.
+Connected by wire or wirelessly, devices such as glove-based receivers which can receive and provide multiple stimulus to the individual fingers, or to the hand as a whole by flexing or moving, are becoming much more commonly available and discreet.

-Similarly devices such as an array of electromechanical vibrotactile transducers (tactors) are being developed and marketed by US companies such as EAI (Engineering Acoustics Inc. - see http://www.navysbir.brtrc.com/cap/briefingsadmin/ea.asp) to advise the personnel wearing them of additional information in a easily comprehended format.
-The price of such devices / equipment will drop and become more affordable as the transition from military to civilian market applications is made.
+Similarly devices such as an array of electromechanical vibrotactile transducers (tactors) are being developed and marketed by US companies such as EAI to advise the personnel wearing them of additional information in a easily comprehended format.
+One would expect that, as with many technological developments, the price of such devices / equipment will drop and become more affordable as the transition from military to civilian market applications is made.
 As EAI describe :